 If we look at most discrimination clauses, they generally forbid discrimination based on grounds such as

 One reason for specifically mentioning these grounds is that these are things people don’t choose.
 We don’t choose our race, our sex, or our national origin.

 That’s why it’s even more important to protect us from discrimination on these grounds than from things we have some control over.

 If the life of a police officer is threatened because they’re wearing a uniform, they can do something to change that.

 If the life of a black person is threatened due to the color of their skin, there’s nothing they can do to change that.

 While a police officer can find a different job, a discriminated black person can’t stop being black.

-And that’s one way in which the statement “Black Lives Matter” differs from “Blue Lives Matter.”
+Even though all humans have a right to life, that’s why the statement “Black Lives Matter” differs from “Blue Lives Matter.”